-- Covid-19: We know that Covid-19 has had a disproportionate effect on many under-represented groups and those with caring responsibilities.
-We continually review and update our Covid-19 guidelines to ensure staff as well supported as possible.
-This included supporting managers in considering EDI impacts, provided links to well-being resources and practical considerations such as reminders about signposting services in wider city, work life balance and annual leave. - Staff Networks: We are committed to having a strong employee voice that contributes to an inclusive working environment for all employees.
-We have two employee staff networks, Ace (Action, Change and Equality) and BAME (Black, Asian and Minority Ethnic) that we value working with. - Development: We launched in conjunction with Pricewaterhouse Coopers (PWC), The Change Academy for colleagues across the Council to develop accredited key skills in business analysis, and programme and project management, as well as to contribute to transformation and improvement programmes at the Council.
-From the cohort selected, 27% employees are from BAME backgrounds. - Leadership: This year we rolled out the Accelerated Development Programme for aspiring and talented colleagues with a protected characteristic to help build on their individual strengths and unlock their potential.
-Of the first cohort, 66% employees were from BAME backgrounds. - New Work and Wellbeing passport rolled out to support wellbeing discussion.
+- Supporting managers in considering EDI impacts, provided links to well-being resources and practical considerations such as reminders about signposting services in wider city, work life balance and annual leave. - Staff Networks: We are committed to having a strong employee voice that contributes to an inclusive working environment for all employees.
+We have two employee staff networks, Ace (Action, Change and Equality) and BAME (Black, Asian and Minority Ethnic) that we value working with. - Conducted a staff survey to better understand the needs and lived experiences of our employees, including intersectional analysis of data I.e. Women who are also from an ethnic minority, within a certain age group and/or have a disability. - Commissioned an external EDI audit to undertake a review of our approach to equality, diversity and inclusion as an employer. - Development: We launched in conjunction with Pricewaterhouse Coopers (PWC), The Change Academy for colleagues across the Council to develop accredited key skills in business analysis, and programme and project management, as well as to contribute to transformation and improvement programmes at the Council. - Leadership: Continuation of the Accelerated Development Programme for aspiring and talented colleagues with a protected characteristic to help build on their individual strengths and unlock their potential.
+Of the four cohorts which have taken place, 55% of participants were from an ethnic background. - Continue to promote the Wellbeing passport rolled out to support wellbeing discussion.
 This is for any member to use who feels that they may need additional support at work.
 This could be a member of staff with a disability or long term health condition; those who have caring responsibilities for a relative with a disability or long term condition; parents with young children; staff who observe religious festivals or celebrations such as Ramadan or daily prayers; or staff who are in the process of gender reassignment.
 The passport would also contain details of any reasonable adjustments agreed between the employee and their line manager for the employee to own.

-- Race Action Plan: We signed up to the Business in the Community Race at Work Charter, with five key actions to improve the experiences of BAME employees in the workplace. - Worked with Trade Unions and Staff Networks on reviewing our Disciplinary Procedure.
+- Race Action Plan: We continue to work towards the Business in the Community Race at Work Charter, with Seven key actions to improve the experiences of BAME employees in the workplace. - Currently working with the Trade Unions and Staff Networks on reviewing our Disciplinary Procedure, Resolution and Grievance Policy and Recruitment and Selection Process.